 Approved social media calendar filled with monthly coverage on all your channels?
 Check.
 Twitter and Facebook messages scheduled in Hootsuite?
 Check.
 Blog topics coordinated and researched?
 Check.
 Is there anything your social media campaign could be missing….
 The answer could be a partnership with a marketing influencer to enhance marketing efforts and help promote your product.

 An influencer is defined as an individual who has the power to affect the purchasing decisions of the public based on their celebrity, knowledge, or relationship with his or her audience.
 Another definition is an individual who actively engages with a following related to a distinct niche.
 Huda Kattan is an Iraqi-American makeup artist, beauty blogger, and entrepreneur.
 She is also the founder of Huda Beauty, a successful cosmetics line, and one of the most popular influencers worldwide.
 Ryan Kaji of Ryan’s World is one of the world’s biggest influencers on YouTube.
 The eight-year-old and his family have a subscriber following of 23.8 million and generates a revenue of $22 million per year.

 An influencer can create an immensely powerful avenue to promote your brand.
 Their audience essentially becomes your audience exposing your products or services to millions of potential customers.
 One endorsement from an influencer could mean thousands of clicks to your website, floods of orders and dozens of follows to your Instagram, Facebook and Twitter pages.
 However, it’s important to note that influencers shouldn’t be perceived as mere marketing tools.
 Instead, they are relationships in which a brand can cultivate and collaborate with in order to achieve their marketing goals.

 Before approaching an influencer, you must find out if he or she is in alignment with the industry your products and services cater to.
 Would little Ryan Kaji want to sit down at teatime and test your new vegan skinny tea?
 Probably not.
 But Huda Kattan certainly could be interested in forming a partnership since beauty is in alignment with health and wellness.
 Do your homework.
-Research to find influencers within your industry.
+Research to find influencers within your marketing industry.
 You can begin by using these search tools: